The impressive 24.5-acre Millennium Park sits in the Loop area of Chicago, not far from the shore of Lake Michigan.

 Two fifty-foot tall LED towers stand facing one another, as roughly 1,000 faces interact across this fountain.

-The faces are all representational of the diverse citizenship of Chicago, and water spouts from their mouths in the style of Gothic Gargoyle fountains.
+The faces are representational of the diverse citizenship of Chicago.
+Water is spouted out from their mouths in the style of Gothic Gargoyle fountains.

 Plensa, born in 1955, aims to reach his audience on an intuitive level, often dealing in dualities with his world-renowned pieces.